 Further details on the research projects are available through direct contact with the supervisors or on application.

-Bicyclo[n.1.1]alkanes (BCAs) have emerged as important building blocks in contemporary drug design.
-These bridged ring structures are usually prepared from ring-opening reactions of [n.1.1]propellanes, and additions to bicyclo[1.1.0]butanes (BCBs).
-However, current routes to [n.1.1]propellanes rely on the use of alkyl/aryllithium reagents to effect closure of their three-membered rings, while BCB synthesis is also frequently reliant on strongly basic reaction conditions.
-This project seeks to address these shortcomings by developing contemporary strategies to improve the sustainability and scalability of propellane and BCB synthesis, and to apply these methods to the functionalisation of BCAs.
+Bicyclo[n.1.1]alkanes (BCAs), and heterocyclic analogues, have emerged as important building blocks in contemporary drug design.1,2 These bridged ring structures are conveniently prepared from ring-opening reactions of [n.1.1]propellanes.
+However, current routes to [n.1.1]propellanes rely on the use of alkyl/aryllithium reagents to effect closure of at least one three-membered ring.2,3

 Key publications:

-Conquering the Synthesis and Functionalization of Bicyclo[1.1.1]pentanes.
+1. Conquering the Synthesis and Functionalization of Bicyclo[1.1.1]pentanes.
 (JACS Au, 2023, 3, 1539)

-Synthesis of meta-substituted arene bioisosteres from [3.1.1]propellane.
+3. Synthesis of meta-substituted arene bioisosteres from [3.1.1]propellane.
 (Nature, 2022, 611, 721)

-For further details please contact Ed Anderson (edward.anderson@chem.ox.ac.uk)
+For further details please contact Ed Anderson (edward.anderson@chem.ox.ac.uk).

 Key publications:

 Polymers from sugars and unsaturated fatty acids: ADMET polymerisation of monomers derived from D-xylose, D-mannose and castor oil.
 (Polym.
-Chem., 2020,11, 2681)
+Chem., 2020, 11, 2681)

 Catalytic Reductive Functionalization of Tertiary Amides using Vaska’s Complex: Synthesis of Complex Tertiary Amine Building Blocks and Natural Products.
-(ACS Catal., 2020, 10, 8880)
+(ACS Catal.
+2020, 10, 8880)

 Useful links: